DocAdam/adamthepugh/index.md

 #### [Social Media links](docs/social.md)
 Take a look at my activity around the web or check out what I am learning.

-#### More about me
-I'm focused on developing compassionate and kind leaders in the Fintech space.
-I workshop and improve the content creation process to bring technical documentation to customers quickly.
-To do this well we must: be kind, and do good work.
-That is my leadership philosophy.

-I lead a team of professional writers for a software company.

 Along the way I started a business on Etsy called <a href="https://vinyljunction.com" target="_blank">Vinyl Junction</a> selling vintage music and books.